FutuneAI/ai-visibility-research/ai-visibility-monitoring.md

 AI answer engines that display source references show your Medium or GitHub content as a cited link.
 Perplexity makes these citations more visible than other platforms.
 This is the most useful intermediate signal.
 It means your content is being read before your brand is being named.

 ### Signal 3: Category association
-When someone asks "which GEO providers work with Chinese brands expanding globally," your company appears in the answer.
+When someone asks, "Which GEO providers work with Chinese brands expanding globally," your company appears in the answer.
 This is the signal that matters most commercially.
 It is also the slowest to build.

 ---